Spinal Cord Injury

 Treatment

 Unfortunately, there is no way to reverse the damage done to the spinal cord.
-The scientific community is continuously developing new treatments, including prosthetics and medications that promote the regeneration of nerve cells and improve nerve function after spinal injury.
+However, the scientific community is continuously developing new treatments, including prosthetics and medications, that promote the regeneration of nerve cells and improve nerve function after spinal injury.

-A Spinal Cord Injury is always a medical emergency.
+A spinal cord injury is always a medical emergency.
 Immediate treatment may reduce long-term adverse effects.
 Treatments may include medications, braces to stabilize the spine, or surgery.
-Currently, the treatments available are focused on preventing future injuries, allowing people with a spinal injury to return to an active and productive life.
-The specialist that treats this condition is the Neurosurgeon.
+Currently, the treatments available are focused on preventing future injuries, allowing people with spinal injuries to return to an active and productive life.
+The specialist who treats this condition is the Neurosurgeon.

 In emergencies due to an accident, doctors in the emergency room will focus on: